Best Way to Store Passwords at Home or Work

 Dashlane’s password manager offers individuals and businesses a safe and secure way to store passwords across different devices.
 Users can seamlessly switch between personal and work devices with one password manager account and can easily share access to different accounts with family members and colleagues.

-Even better: Dashlane’s 256-bit encryption architecture—a framework used by government and military organizations—has never been breached.
+Even better: Dashlane uses 256-bit encryption architecture—a framework used by government and military organizations.